Twitchkidd/gfcom-dep-2020/content/blog/up.-at-em./index.md

 I think most of the loopy-doos are in place, just needs organizing before I can move onto the next issue, which should be pretty meaty!

 // Whooof!
 It's a little more imperative than I'd like, but it's getting there!
 I bet this thing will be seven hundred lines of code, I'm going to shoot for that.
-I really want to do some dishes or something ... put myself together ...
+I really want to do some dishes or something ... put myself together ... // Okay, dishes done, self put together, Dawa got a little time at the park, got some brekkers and a coffee, back at it!